Ianokane1/SouthFranceHolidays/README.md

-Responsive | All pages and elements were responsive (mobile and website) using differnt breakpoints.| PASS Foreground & background  color| Checked foreground information is not distracted by backgrounds| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Back to top|Checked if the page redirect to the top of the page when clicking the back to top on the bottom left corner of the page| PASS
-Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS
+Responsive | All pages and elements were responsive (mobile and website) using differnt breakpoints.| PASS Foreground & background  color| Checked foreground information is not distracted by backgrounds| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS
 |||